yudan121/XMR/README.md

 ## Usage

-We illustrate how to perform cross-population MR analysis using XMR with a real-data example: LDL cholesterol (LDLC, exposure) and myocardial infarction (MI, outcome), with EUR as the auxiliary population and EAS as the target population.
+We illustrate how to perform cross-population MR analysis using XMR with a real-data example: LDL cholesterol (LDLC, exposure) and myocardial infarction (MI, outcome), with Europeans (EUR) as the auxiliary population and East Asians (EAS) as the target population.

 The XMR analysis comprises two main steps: